Pere Romeu

-Pere Romeu Sunyer (born 9 November 1993) is a Spanish association football coach and former footballer who is the current head coach of Liga F team FC Barcelona Femení.
+Pere Romeu Sunyer (born 9 November 1993) is a Spanish professional football manager and former player who is the current head coach of Liga F team Barcelona Femení.
 He has previously coached at La Masia.

 Early life

 Pere Romeu Sunyer was born in 1993 in Barcelona.
 He has a variety of artistic interests, including music, film and architecture – his father is an architect, his mother a landscape architect, and his brother works in film.
 Romeu "started to become aware of football" when FC Barcelona was experiencing its best period in the 2000s, and considers Pep Guardiola his managerial idol.

 Football career

 In his playing career, Romeu was a defensive midfielder who spent two years in the youth sections of CE Europa, up to under-16 level, before joining amateur club CP Sarrià.
 He played at Sarrià in the under-17s before moving up.
 In his second year in the under-18 team, he suffered an anterior cruciate ligament injury.
 The injury kept him from playing for the rest of the season, and half of the next season; he stayed around the team and made suggestions to the coaching staff before returning to play at the end of the season and helping the team to win their league and gain promotion, and playing some games with the first team.

 His football idol was always Deco.
 In 2024 his former Sarrià coach compared his playing style to that of Keira Walsh, describing Romeu as a pivot with good vision but who rarely advanced, even becoming "more aggressive defensively" as he progressed.